GhostPack/SharpDPAPI/README.md

 ----

-SharpDPAPI is a C# port of some DPAPI functionality from [@gentilkiwi](https://twitter.com/gentilkiwi)'s [Mimikatz](https://github.com/gentilkiwi/mimikatz/) project.
+[SharpDPAPI](#sharpdpapi-1) is a C# port of some DPAPI functionality from [@gentilkiwi](https://twitter.com/gentilkiwi)'s [Mimikatz](https://github.com/gentilkiwi/mimikatz/) project.

 **I did not come up with this logic, it is simply a port from Mimikatz in order to better understand the process and operationalize it to fit our workflow.**

+The [SharpChrome](#sharpchrome) subproject is an adaptation of work from [@gentilkiwi](https://twitter.com/gentilkiwi) and [@djhohnstein](https://twitter.com/djhohnstein), specifically his [SharpChrome project](https://github.com/djhohnstein/SharpChrome/).
+However, this version of SharpChrome uses a different version of the [C# SQL library](https://github.com/akveo/digitsquare/tree/a251a1220ef6212d1bed8c720368435ee1bfdfc2/plugins/com.brodysoft.sqlitePlugin/src/wp) that supports [lockless opening](https://github.com/gentilkiwi/mimikatz/pull/199).
+SharpChrome is built as a separate project in SharpDPAPI because of the size of the SQLite library utilized.

 If you're unfamiliar with DPAPI, [check out this post](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-user-dpapi-abuse/) for more background information.
 For more information on Credentials and Vaults in regards to DPAPI, check out Benjamin's [wiki entry on the subject.](https://github.com/gentilkiwi/mimikatz/wiki/howto-~-credential-manager-saved-credentials)

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this port.